See the Story Index for Wael Abdelgawad’s other stories.

 “Si señora,” someone replied from within the house.

 “Bring lunch for two,” Chausiku called back.
 “Tuna sandwiches and whatnot.
 We’ll be on the back patio.”

 Mrs. Sulawesi took my elbow and led me through an incredible home interior that included a soaring ceiling supported by square-cut timbers.
 In the main room, a series of ten-foot-tall paintings depicted birds in flight, and a stunning green leather sectional sofa that must have been twenty feet long wrapped around two walls.

 The back patio, shaded by a slanted overhang, featured hardwood furniture arranged around a rectangular stone firepit.
-Beside the patio, a long, narrow swimming pool extended to the edge of the bluff, so that it gave the illusion of disappearing over the cliff.
+Beside the patio, a long swimming pool extended to the edge of the bluff, so that it gave the illusion of disappearing over the cliff.
 These were called, I knew, infinity pools.
 I’d seen photos of such pools in the Home and Garden magazines that Safaa subscribed to.

 This was so strange.
 The Chausiku I recalled was a card-carrying member of the Communist party who used to espouse the principles of frugality.
 She’d converted to Islam nominally for the sake of her husband, but I’d never seen her pray, not even at Eid time, whereas I’d heard her quote Marx, Lenin and Mao a thousand times.
 She used to ridicule the acquisition of material luxuries as bourgeois corruption and capitalist waste.